How do you get over on a bad choice you did years ago? Learn about the Negativity bias and self-control.

 - “The negative bias is our tendency not only to register negative stimuli more readily but also to dwell on these events.
 Also known as positive-negative asymmetry, this negativity bias means that we feel the sting of a rebuke more powerfully than we feel the joy of praise.”

-This psychological phenomenon explains why bad first impressions can be so difficult to overcome and why past (e.g.: childhood etc.) traumas can have such long lingering effects.
+This psychological phenomenon explains why bad first impressions can be so difficult to overcome and why past (e.g.: childhood etc.) traumas can have long lingering effects.
 In almost any interaction, we are more likely to notice negative things and later remember them more vividly according to verywellmind.

 - “Negativity bias is a cognitive bias that explains why negative events or feelings typically have a more significant impact on our psychological state than positive events or feelings, even when they are of equal proportion.” according to thedecisionlab.